Plate-Steamed Red Snapper

-Black sea bass, striped bass, catfish, salmon, and halibut are also delicious steamed, and can be substituted for the snapper.
+Black sea bass, striped bass, catfish, salmon, and halibut are also delicious steamed.

 - 2 red-snapper fillets (about 8 ounces each), skin on